publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch27/schIII/m__us_usc_t2_s1722.md

     (b) __Other members__

-        In addition to the members appointed under subsection (a) of this section, the Librarian may appoint not more than five members-at-large.
+        In addition to the members appointed under subsection (a), the Librarian may appoint not more than five members-at-large.
 The Librarian shall select an alternate for each member-at-large, who may attend at Board expense those meetings that the member-at-large cannot attend.

     (c) __Chair__